 Preparing for the worst: Developing a fraud response plan

 While a written first-response strategy is highly advisable, note that it must contain key specifics that can be quickly read—and understood—when a fraud event occurs.
 For example, the strategy should identify a decision-making chain of command, as well as tangible (and agreed-upon) action steps to be taken by senior executives and corporate directors.
-The fraud response strategy should also clearly state what information beyond initial discovery will be communicated, to whom it will be communicated and under what circumstances.
-Having this level of prior planning available in the event of a fraud event will help ensure that the initial response is thoughtful, coordinated and timely.
-This can help the company avoid potentially negative financial, legal and reputational issues that can arise when resolving internal and external fraud.
+The fraud response strategy should also clearly state what information beyond initial discovery will be communicated, to whom it will be communicated, and under what circumstances.
+Having this level of prior planning available in the event of a fraud event will help ensure that the initial response is thoughtful, coordinated, and timely.
+This can help the company avoid potentially negative financial, legal, and reputational issues that can arise when resolving internal and external fraud.
+Learn more about fraud risk here.

 Addressing the situation: Responding to fraudulent activity